Jivl00/KIV_ANLP/cv04/README.md

 -- Does freezing the lower layers bring any benefits in term of results, speed of training, etc?

 Partially answered above.
 As for the speed of training, I would expect that freezing the lower layers would speed up training as fewer parameters need to be updated.
-The picture below shows that it might be true, but those were just some extreme cases (I don't even remember making those experiments).
+The picture below shows that it might not be true, but those were just some extreme cases
+(I don't even remember making those experiments).
 Without the extreme values, the speed of training was similar for all cases, but small trends can be seen.